nashville-software-school/aws-deployment-instructions/README.md

 ### AWS Amplify Tutorial
 Before working to deploy your application, it is worth working through a [tutorial](https://docs.amplify.aws/start/q/integration/react) to orient yourself to the
 Amplify tools and to make sure you have configured it correctly.
-It should take no more than an hour.
+It should take no more than an hour, which is less time than it will take you to learn the service while fighting to deploy your application with misconfigurations.

 ### Configuring Your Web Application for Deployment on Amplify